-'s directorial debut.
-Ginger Rogers plays Susan SuSu Applegate, a twentysomething who is disappointed with job prospects in New York and wants to return home.
-Alas, the train fare has gone up in the interim, and she must disguise herself as a twelve year old girl in order to be allowed to buy a child's half-fare ticket.
+Susan "SuSu" Applegate (Ginger Rogers) is a twenty-something who is disappointed with her job prospects in New York City and decides to return home to Iowa.
+Finding that the train fare is more than she can afford, she disguises herself as a twelve-year-old girl in order to buy a child's half-fare ticket.

 This film provides examples of:

 - Contrived Coincidence: One of the academy's cadets turns out to be the son of Mr. Osborne (Robert Benchley), a Casanova Wannabe former client of Susan's in New York.
 Uh oh.

 - Hollywood Kiss: The ever so famous Fade Out kiss.